sambhawjain/sambhawjain.github.io/README.md

 # Auto Scale ADWC Demo

 The purpose of this document is to help setting up the Autonomous data warehouse Auto scaling demo on your tenancy.
-This document covers systematic process to install the demo into any tenancy on oracle cloud.
+This document covers systematic approach to install the demo into any tenancy on oracle cloud.

+you should follow the instructions available here: [Auto_Scale_Demo_Setup.md](Auto_Scale_Demo_Setup.md)**

 ## Demo folder structure